DanielSchwager/COMPPX.H2101/documentation.md

 Creating a midi file was fortunately quite easy thanks to the MidiUtil library.
 Next I had to get the input for the midifile.

+## Self-reflection

+To conclude, I actually wanted to turn the whole thing into one project